FoxComm/highlander/core/phoenix/README.md

 - `S3_BUCKET`
 - `S3_REGION`

-These settings are in `prov-shit` in the location: `ansible/roles/dev/phoenix/vars/aws.yml`.
+These settings are in `tabernacle` in the location: `ansible/roles/dev/phoenix/vars/aws.yml`.
 You'll need to use `ansible-vault` to decrypt and get the settings.